 This depends on how long you will be in Costa Rica, what you plan to do in Costa Rica and where you are going in Costa Rica.

-This is because there are many businesses that don’t accept credit cards.
-Common places where credit cards may not be accepted are Osa Peninsula, Tortuguero, Drake Bay, Bijagua, Santa Teresa, Samara and Tamarindo.
+Places where credit cards may not be accepted are Osa Peninsula, Tortuguero, Drake Bay, Bijagua, Santa Teresa, Samara and Tamarindo.

 For a one week Costa Rica trip, I recommend to bring around $300 dollars in US dollars cash per person to begin with.
-Then, exchange about $100 USD to Costa Rican colones when you first arrive at the bank or supermarket.
+This is if you don’t need to bring cash to pay for your tours/transfers/hotels.

 If you need to exchange more, you can do it later on because you don’t necessarily need to go to a bank to exchange money in Costa Rica.